dghm-genomics/docker-workshop-braunschweig/README.md

 ## Getting started

-In order to work with the presented Dockerfile you have to install Docker.
+The following subsections will point you to instructions for installation of Docker on your operating system.
+After installation, you will learn how to work with an instance of the image.

 ### Install Docker